 You may pay for a 1 year extension after the 1 year is up for a cost of $75.00 the second year.

-In total you have 2 years to complete a project, if this timeline isn’t met a permit will need to be reapplied for.
+If this timeline isn’t met a permit will need to be reapplied for.

 Penalty/Double Fee Explanation:

 If a person starts work prior to receiving their approved permit double the permit fee will be charged.

 If the permit hasn’t been applied for double the permit fee will be charged.
 This may also result in no occupancy permit.

 Every effort has been made to ensure the accuracy of information contained within this website.

 When Engineering is Required ( not inclusive)